DataDog/hiring-engineers/answers.md

 **Email Alert for exceeded alert threshold**
 ![](alert-threshold-exceeded-862.jpg)&nbsp;&nbsp;&nbsp;&nbsp;

+**Bonus Question**
-For the **Bonus Question** i created the 2 recurring scheduled downtimes.
+I created 2 recurring scheduled downtimes.
 One daily for the 14 hours of 7pm to 9am and the other for all day Saturday and Sunday.
 Note, my intepretation of *all day* is 12am to the following 12am.

 **Configuration of *Daily* Downtime**
 ![](downtimedaily.jpg)&nbsp;&nbsp;